tlinnet/pICalculax/README.md

 * In your browser, go to [0.0.0.0:8888](http://0.0.0.0:8888)
 * Click **New** --> **Python 2**
-* Past in from below
+* Paste in from below

 The peptides can be loaded from a SDfile.